 Most homeowners remortgage when their initial deal (usually a fixed rate or tracker) comes to an end.
 At that point, your lender will typically move you onto their standard variable rate (SVR), which is almost always significantly higher.
 Switching to a new deal before or when this happens can save you hundreds of pounds a month.

-On a £200,000 mortgage, moving from a typical SVR of 7.5% to a competitive fixed rate of 4.5% could save you around £350 per month — over £4,000 a year.
+On a £200,000 mortgage, moving from the average UK SVR of 7.13% (Moneyfacts, April 2026) to a competitive fixed rate of 4.25% could save you around £335 per month — over £4,000 a year.
+With approximately 1.8 million fixed-rate mortgages scheduled to mature during 2026 (UK Finance), this is the exit point most UK homeowners will face this year.

-Why Remortgage?
+Why Should You Remortgage?

-Secure a Better Interest Rate
+Can You Get a Better Interest Rate by Remortgaging?

-This is by far the most common reason to remortgage.
+Yes, and this is by far the most common reason to remortgage.
 When your initial deal expires and you move onto your lender’s SVR, you could be paying 1–3 percentage points more than necessary.
 Even a small rate reduction on a large mortgage balance can translate into significant monthly savings.
 For example, on a £200,000 mortgage, reducing your rate by just 1% could save you around £160 per month.

-Change Your Mortgage Term
+Can You Change Your Mortgage Term When You Remortgage?

-Remortgaging gives you an opportunity to shorten or extend the term of your mortgage.
+Yes, remortgaging gives you an opportunity to shorten or extend the term of your mortgage.
 Shortening it means higher monthly payments but less interest paid overall.
 Extending it reduces monthly payments, which can be helpful if your circumstances have changed and you need more breathing room in your budget.

-Consolidate Debts
+Can You Consolidate Debts by Remortgaging?

-Some homeowners remortgage to consolidate unsecured debts such as credit cards, personal loans, or overdrafts into their mortgage.
+Yes, some homeowners remortgage to consolidate unsecured debts such as credit cards, personal loans, or overdrafts into their mortgage.
 While this can reduce your total monthly outgoings, it is important to consider that you would be securing previously unsecured debts against your home, and spreading them over a longer term could mean paying more in total interest.

 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage.

-You might want to move from a variable or tracker rate to a fixed rate for payment certainty, or vice versa if you believe rates are likely to fall.
+Yes, you can move from a variable or tracker rate to a fixed rate for payment certainty, or vice versa if you believe rates are likely to fall.
 Remortgaging gives you the flexibility to choose a product that matches your current risk appetite and financial plans.

 When Should You Remortgage?